canonical/superset-k8s-operator/documentation/how-to/observe-superset-metrics.md

+# Observe key performance metrics
+This guide describes how to integrate with the [Canonical Observability Stack](https://charmhub.io/topics/canonical-observability-stack) to observe key metrics and logs.

 ## Integrate with Canonical Observability Stack
-For observability, Superset can be integrated with [Canonical Observability Stack](https://charmhub.io/topics/canonical-observability-stack).
+Superset can be integrated with Canonical Observability Stack for observability purposes.
 This integration allows you to monitor metrics, logs, and events from Superset, enabling proactive health checks and performance analysis.
 Prometheus, Grafana and Loki are included as part of this observability suite.

 To deploy `cos-lite` and expose its endpoints as offers, follow these steps:

-Firstly, create a new model and deploy the `cos-lite` bundle:
+First, create a new model and deploy the `cos-lite` bundle:
 ```bash
 juju add-model cos
 juju deploy cos-lite --trust
 ```

-Next we can expose the cos integration endpoints as [Juju offers](https://juju.is/docs/juju/manage-offers).
+Next, you can expose the COS integration endpoints as [Juju offers](https://juju.is/docs/juju/manage-offers):
 ```bash
 juju offer prometheus:metrics-endpoint
 juju offer loki:logging